Fatima1418/Disease-Project/README.md

 Numpy and Pandas for data manipulation
 Scikit-learn for modeling
-Matplotlib and Seaborn for plotting# Disease-Project
+Matplotlib and Seaborn for plotting